2024–25 North Dakota Fighting Hawks women's basketball team

-The 2024–25 North Dakota Fighting Hawks women's basketball team represents the University of North Dakota during the 2024–25 NCAA Division I women's basketball season.
-The Fighting Hawks, led by fifth-year head coach Mallory Bernhard, play their home games at the Betty Engelstad Sioux Center in Grand Forks, North Dakota, as members of the Summit League.
+The 2024–25 North Dakota Fighting Hawks women's basketball team represented the University of North Dakota during the 2024–25 NCAA Division I women's basketball season.
+The Fighting Hawks, led by fifth-year head coach Mallory Bernhard, played their home games at the Betty Engelstad Sioux Center in Grand Forks, North Dakota, as members of the Summit League.

 Previous season

 The Fighting Hawks finished the 2023–24 season 9–21, 5–11 in Summit League play, to finish in a tie for sixth place.
 They were defeated by Oral Roberts in the quarterfinals of the Summit League tournament.

 Preseason

 On October 8, 2024, the Summit League released the preseason coaches poll.
 North Dakota was picked to finish seventh in the Summit League regular season.